KalebMcElyea/student-workbook/src/reflections/wk3/quiz3.md

 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
-The model is the storages and manages the data application.
+The model is the storage and manages the data application.
 ```